twio142/treemux/README.md

 - `prefix + Tab` - toggle sidebar with a directory tree
 - `prefix + Backspace` - toggle sidebar and move cursor to it (focus it)

+NOTE: Instant IDE modes are deprecated.
+Now you can just open a file from the tree without entering this mode.
 - `prefix + C-t` - enter instant IDE mode
 - `prefix + C-e` - enter instant IDE mode and focus on the Nvim-Tree